iAmWaris97/Bookstore/README.md

 > * Add a book.
 > * Remove a selected book.

-> It has two subpages: "Books" and "Categories."
+> This app is developed using React, Redux and API"

 ![Project Screenshot](./snapshot.PNG "Bookstore CMS")